wessaunders/FirebaseRepoTest/README.md

 # FirebaseRepoTest
 This is a test project to provide abstractions/facades around Firebase operations in Android.

-**All of the examples of firebase code are from the excellent [https://github.com/firebase/quickstart-android] (Firebase Quickstart SDK)**
+*All of the examples of firebase code are from the excellent [https://github.com/firebase/quickstart-android] (Firebase Quickstart SDK).
+If you haven't checked it out I highly encourage it.*

 ######Disclaimer: This is a demo
 This is provided as an example, and as such it does not implement all of the firebase features that are available.
 It is simply intended to be an example project.